A double scale fast algorithm for the transient evolution of a resonant tunneling diode: Abstract

 \section{Abstract}

-The simulation of the time dependent evolution of the resonant tunneling diode is done by a multiscale algorithm exploiting the existence of resonant states.
-After revisiting and improving the algorithm developed in [N. Ben Abdallah, O. Pinaud, J. Comp.
+The simulation of the time-dependent evolution of the resonant tunneling diode is done by a multiscale algorithm exploiting the existence of resonant states.
+After revisiting the algorithm developed in [N. Ben Abdallah, O. Pinaud, J. Comput.
 Phys.
-213 (2006) 288-310] for the stationary case, the time dependent problem is dealt with.
-The existence of two resonances corresponding to the initial potential and to the local time potential lead to the decomposition of the wave function into a non resonant part and two resonant ones.
-The resonant parts are dealt with by a projection method.
-The simulation times are shown to be reduced by a factor two. \keywords{Schr\"{o}dinger equation; numerical scheme; resonant tunneling diode; resonant states; time dependent.}\\ {\bf Subject classifications:} 35Q41, 35Q55, 65M99, 65P99, 65Z05, 81-08, 81V99
+213, 1 (2006) 288-310] for the stationary case, the time-dependent problem is dealt with.
+The wave function is decomposed into a non resonant part and a resonant one.
+The projection method to compute the resonant part leads to an accurate algorithm thanks to a suitable interpolation of the non resonant one.
+The simulation times are largely reduced. \keywords{Nonlinear Schr\"{o}dinger equation; numerical scheme; resonant tunneling diode; resonant states; time-dependent.}\\ {\bf Subject classifications:} 35Q40, 35Q55, 65M06, 65Z05, 81-08, 81V99